National and Public Holidays in Japan 日本の休日

 * May 3 Kenpo kinenbi 憲法記念日 Constitution Day

 The second of the Golden Week National Holidays celebrates the Constitution enacted in 1947.

-As described above in Showa no Hi (Showa Day), starting in 2007, this holiday was moved from April 29 to May 4.
+As described above in Showa no Hi (Showa Day), in 2007, the Midori no Hi holiday was moved from April 29 to May 4.
 No longer in commemoration of the Emperor Showa (i.e. Hirohito), it has, according to the Law on National Holidays, been established "in thanksgiving for the blessings of nature, and to cultivate a feeling of intimacy with nature, as well as generosity of spirit".

 No public holidays fall in June.

 Based on an ancient Chinese love story, the Star Festival celebrates the stars Altair and Vega, coming together, no longer separated by the Milky Way.
 Some places celebrate in August, but most places use the lunar calendar which has it in July.
 In a way somewhat reminiscent of the Christmas tree, small bamboos are decorated with ornaments, talismans, and strips of paper upon which wishes are written.

 * Third Monday in July Umi no Hi 海の日 Ocean Day, or Sea Day, or Marine Day

 This is a fairly recent national holiday.
 Aquariums and other water-related attractions put on special events and lots of water sports take place.
 Never missing an opportunity to espouse the Imperial cause, the government chose this date because it is the anniversary of the return by boat of the Meiji Emperor from a trip to Hokkaido.

 * August 11 Yama no Hi 山の日 Mountain Day